Cycling Portugal with The Washington Post

 The Roman Temple of Évora

-The Roman Temple of Évora – photo Portugal Bike
+The Roman Temple of Évora.
+The Ancient Medieval Villages bike tour – photo Portugal Bike

 “I’d bicycled at least 175 miles, climbing 3,000 feet of elevation in a single day.
 I could say “my butt hurts” almost like a local.
 And, better yet, I’d ridden through time and many a dominion, taking in Portugal’s gorgeous scenery along the way.